changhaowu/changhaowu.github.io/_posts/2023-10-23-Economics-Machine-Note.md

     - The governmental sector, exemplified by the FED, which created an unusual amount of money during the early phase of COVID-19.
     - Simultaneously, the private sector occasionally engaged in what appeared to be irrational transactions, the individuals prefer the confidence to condition, to judging the future price of the asset

     Given the prevailing circumstances.
-Such transactions can either bolster a stagnant economy or fuel an extraordinary bubble.
+Such transactions can either ignite a depression economy or fuel an extraordinary bubble.

 2. The Role of 'Credit Creation' in Bridging Monetary Gaps

-    Another pivotal aspect underscored by the transaction-based perspective is the concept of "credit creation".
+    Another pivotal aspect underscored by the transaction-based perspective is the concept of 'credit creation'.
 When analyzing GDP statistics, some experts propose the concept of 'velocity of money' can account for how a GDP is sustained even with a relatively smaller money supply in the market.
 However, Dalio argues that the overlooked component bridging the gap between GDP and existing money is the formulation of credit within the economy.
 Interestingly, even if a market experiences an increase in money supply, a significant decline in formulated credit can still lead to price deflation.

 3. Market-Participatory Creation of Financial Assets

-    Contrary to the unique authority of the central bank, which creates money out of thin air, the creation of financial assets can be a more market-participatory action.From the standpoint of capital providers, purchasing financial assets is possessing adequate capital and entering into contracts with productive individuals in the economy, then expecting higher future returns.
-Conversely, from the borrowers' viewpoint, they are the active producers in the market, confident that they can earn more in the future.
+    Contrary to the unique authority of the central bank, which creates money out of thin air, the creation of financial assets can be a more market-participatory action.
+From the standpoint of borrowers, purchasing financial assets is possessing adequate capital and entering into contracts with productive individuals in the economy, then expecting higher future returns.
+Conversely, from the debtors' viewpoint, they are the active producers in the market, confident that they can earn more in the future.
 Thus, they exchange some of their future earnings for current capital, used to enlarge their production of goods.
     The creation of a financial asset, that can affect the amount of credit in the market, emerges not from institutional authority but from pure market behavior.

 <!-- Conversely, from the borrowers' viewpoint, producing financial assets entails exchanging some future earnings for current capital, which is utilized to boost goods production.  -->